NELFUND seeks NASS support to maximise education financing from devt levy

 Others are strengthening partnerships with tertiary institutions to streamline administration and repayment processes and expanding inclusivity by targeting underserved regions and vulnerable groups to ensure no eligible student is left behind.

+Together, we can build a system where no Nigerian student is denied education due to financial barriers, “ Sawyerr said.

-NELFUND reaffirmed its commitment to accountability, transparency, and prudent fund management, assuring stakeholders that every allocation will be directed toward expanding access to education and strengthening Nigeria’s human capital base.
+NELFUND reaffirmed its commitment to accountability, transparency and prudent fund management, assuring stakeholders that every allocation would be directed toward expanding access to education and strengthening Nigeria’s human capital base.

 Disclaimer